-The maximum amount of coverage for your home's structure available from NFIP flood insurance plans is $250,000 for the structure of your home, and $100,000 for its contents.
-Note that the $250,000 structure limit covers the cost to rebuild your home and is different from your home's resale value.
-Your home's resale value is usually more, as it includes the value of the land it is built on—especially if it's in a desirable location in North Carolina, such as Nags Head.
+The maximum amount of coverage for your home's structure available from NFIP flood insurance plans is $250,000 for the structure of your home and $100,000 for its contents.
+The $250,000 structure limit covers the cost to rebuild your home and is different from your home's resale value.
+Your home's resale value is usually higher, as it includes the value of the land it is built on — especially if it's in a desirable location.

-Beyond the dollar limit maximum, there are some limitations to what can be covered under NFIP flood insurance.
-NFIP insurance will pay to repair or replace damage to the following parts of your home, with separate limits for different parts of your property.
+Beyond the dollar-limit maximum, there are some limitations as to what is covered under NFIP flood insurance.
+NFIP insurance pays to repair or replace damage to the following parts of your home, with separate limits for different parts of your property.

 Covered under the dwelling portion of NFIP insurance:

-- Your home's wall, windows, doors and roof
+- Your home's walls, windows, doors and roof.

-- Standard home systems like furnace, central AC and electrical wiring
+- Standard home systems like a furnace, central AC and electrical wiring.

 Covered under the property portion of NFIP insurance:

 - Furniture and movable floor coverings, like rugs.